Configuring Streaming Reading of Spark Driver Execution Results

 This parameter is valid only when spark.sql.uselocalFileCollect is set to true.
 It indicates whether to save the result data to a disk in direct serialization mode or in indirect serialization mode.

-Advantage: For queries of tables with a large number of partitions, the aggregation performance of the query results is better than that of the storage mode that query results are directly stored on the disk.
+Advantage: For queries on tables with a large number of partitions, this approach offers superior aggregation performance compared to directly storing query results on disk.

 Disadvantages: The disadvantages are the same as those when spark.sql.uselocalFileCollect is enabled.